QuickBooks Blog

 A misclassification of workers, whether it be accidental or intentional, could have severe implications.
 If you do discover an error, you’ll need to complete IRS Form SS-8.
 You’ll need to file one of these forms for each one of the misclassified workers.

 After receiving the form, the IRS will levy any taxes.
-You may have to pay wages to employees going back at least three years, along with having to pay penalties such as a $50 fine for each misclassified employee.
+You may need to pay wages to employees retroactively for up to three years, along with penalties such as a $50 fine per misclassified employee, as well as substantial civil and criminal penalties, which may even include jail time.

 Find peace of mind come tax time